David Cox (statistician)

 Sir David Roxbee Cox (15 July 1924 – 18 January 2022) was a British statistician and educator.
 His wide-ranging contributions to the field of statistics included introducing logistic regression, the proportional hazards model and the Cox process, a point process named after him.

-He was a professor of statistics at Birkbeck College, London, Imperial College London and the University of Oxford, and served as Warden of Nuffield College, Oxford.
+Cox was a professor of statistics at Birkbeck College, London, Imperial College London and the University of Oxford, and served as Warden of Nuffield College, Oxford.
 The first recipient of the International Prize in Statistics, he also received the Guy, George Box and Copley medals, as well as a knighthood.

 Early life

 Cox was born in Birmingham on 15 July 1924.
 His father was a die sinker and part-owner of a jewellery shop, and they lived near the Jewellery Quarter.
 The aeronautical engineer Harold Roxbee Cox was a distant cousin.
 He attended Handsworth Grammar School, Birmingham.
 He received a Master of Arts in mathematics at St John's College, Cambridge, and obtained his PhD from the University of Leeds in 1949, advised by Henry Daniels and Bernard Welch.
 His dissertation was entitled Theory of Fibre Motion.